ddh4r4m/Shades/README.md

 Start coding with enhanced clarity and reduced eye strain today.
 Give Developer Pro: Smart Syntax Theme a try and experience the difference thoughtful design can make to your daily coding experience.

-Remember to ⭐️ us on GitHub if you enjoy using the theme!
+If you enjoy using Shades, consider:
+- ⭐ Starring the repository
+- 🔄 Sharing it with your developer friends
+- 📝 Writing about your experience